-Most companies have tools that alert them to application performance issues in production.
+Most companies across industries have tools that alert them to application performance issues in production.
 Some also use dashboards that monitor real-time status and historical trends.
 In this scenario, proprietary vendor tools are usually used about 74 percent of the time, with just 40 percent of respondents stating they use open source tools.
-Almost one third plan to invest in monitoring and management tools that are more automated and easier to use.
+Healthcare and life sciences organizations stand out in their greater propensity (58 percent) for using open source tools.
+This speaks to the industry's trend toward integrating systems-a priority that requires technology that is relatively easy to modify and customize.